odoo/documentation/content/applications/sales/sales/products_prices/prices/currencies.rst

 On the right of the currency detail form, the appropriate :guilabel:`Currency Unit` (e.g. `Dollars`) and :guilabel:`Currency Subunit` (e.g. `Cents`) can be found.

-If the currency is meant to be used for eBay purposes, toggle the :guilabel:`Use on eBay` option to the desired activation.

 Next, under the :guilabel:`Rates` tab, the various conversion rates can be viewed, added, or deleted.
 Each row shows the :guilabel:`Date` of that specific rate, the :guilabel:`Company` to which